 Although you can't necessarily make a big jump, like planting a zone 9 plant in hardiness zone 3, you do have some wiggle room.
 Many gardeners succeed at pushing the limits, growing a plant rated for zone 5 in zone 4.
 Trying this does put you at risk of losing a plant you really like, but you may just get away with enjoying a species you ordinarily wouldn't.

 Some plants are perfectly happy living in a pot and moving inside during the winter.
 These plants can grow anywhere.
-(Note too that the growing zones don't apply to annuals like petunias, mums and geraniums.)
 Growers assign perennials and evergreens plant hardiness zone numbers to ensure planting where they can survive the winter.
 Annual plants are enjoyed during the summer and then die in the winter.
 They aren't expected to survive cold weather, and as such, they don't need a hardiness rating.

 What the USDA Map Doesn't Say

-The USDA plant hardiness zone map is quite helpful, but it doesn't tell the whole story.
-As detailed as it strives to be, the USDA plant hardiness zone map may not show your microclimate.
-If your garden is nestled in a valley, it could be a few degrees warmer than the surrounding area.
+The U.S. Department of Agriculture plant hardiness zone map is quite helpful, but it doesn't tell the whole story.
+As detailed as it strives to be, the USDA plant hardiness zone map won't reveal your microclimate.
+For example, if your garden is nestled in a valley, it could be a few degrees warmer than the surrounding area.
 A large, exposed expanse of land, however, may run a few degrees colder than other areas.
 A perennial that is marginally hardy in your zone may have increased winter survivability if it's planted near a brick wall because the wall will trap and release heat.

-This matters because air temperature affects soil temperature.
+Air temperature also influences soil temperature.
 This means that even in the winter when a perennial is nothing but roots, the local microclimate and air temperatures can impact the plant's survival.

 The hardiness map also won't tell you how hot an area can get.
 Some plants do just as poorly in hot weather as they do in cold.
 For this, the American Horticultural Society created the plant heat zone map.
 This map depicts the average number of days every year that the temperature in a certain area rises above 86 degrees.

 Like the plant hardiness map, the heat zone assigns a zone number to each area of the United States.
 Heat zones, however, are not as widely used as hardiness zones.
 Some of the plants you see in the nursery may have a label indicating their heat zone, but many will not.
-If you're concerned that an unlabeled plant may not work well in your heat zone, you can still count on Google to help you research the specific needs of the plant you're considering.
+If you're concerned that an unlabeled plant may not work well in your heat zone, you can contact your local cooperative extension service to find out the specific needs of the plant you're considering.

 Other Factors to Consider

 When choosing new plants for your garden, their hardiness zone ratings should absolutely be one of the first things you check.
 However, following the advice of the USDA plant hardiness zone map alone doesn't guarantee thriving plants.
-You'll still need to do a bit more research, especially if you plan to push the envelope and grow a plant in a slightly warmer or colder zone than usual.
+You'll still need to do a bit more research on your particular plant, especially if you plan to push the envelope and grow a plant in a slightly warmer or colder zone than usual.

-Light is one such factor.
-Different plants need different amounts of it, and your USDA hardiness zone can affect light exposure.
+Different plants need different amounts of light, and your USDA hardiness zone can affect light exposure.
 If, for example, you live in zone 5 but fall in love with a plant that prefers part shade in zone 6, you'll need to be especially careful of the light your plant will get in the winter.
 Living on the edge of its comfort zone can stress the plant, and getting too much direct winter sun when other plants have lost their shading foliage could prove too much.